ericktafel1/RaspberryPiProjects/MobileRPiHacker.md

 - Power: Charging bank for on-the-go hacking missions

 ### The Break: Finding the Touchscreen Driver
-Ahoy, fellow hackers!
-Picture this: months into crafting the perfect mobile hacking setup, I hit a snag – the elusive touchscreen driver.
-Frustration peaked, so I took a breather.
-Wise move, as it turns out.
+After months of crafting the perfect mobile hacking setup, I hit a snag – the elusive touchscreen driver.
+Frustration peaked, so I took a breather—a wise move, as it turns out.
 Sometimes, a step back is all it takes.

-After my hiatus, I stumbled upon the **right driver** for the LCD screen.
+After my hiatus, I found the **right driver** for the LCD screen.
 Pure joy!
 Now, our hacking machine boasts a fully functional touchscreen, amplifying its cool factor.

 ## Installation Guide